aggarwal-shiv/Oxide-TE-Predictor/README.md

 In this work, machine learning models are trained directly on experimentally reported thermoelectric data of oxide perovskites.
 To convert chemical compositions into meaningful numerical representations, a PAEP (Physically Aware Elemental Property) featurization strategy is employed.

-The trained models learn hidden chemistry–property relationships that are difficult to capture using traditional analytical or phenomenological models.
+The trained models learn hidden chemistry-property relationships that are difficult to capture using traditional analytical or phenomenological models.

 To move beyond black-box prediction, explainable artificial intelligence techniques based on SHAP analysis are employed to extract chemically and physically meaningful trends.
 This enables scientific interpretation of how A-site and B-site chemistry governs thermoelectric performance.